CPunch/Laika/README.md

     - [X] Setting keypairs (`-DLAIKA_PUBKEY=? -DLAIKA_PRIVKEY=?`, etc.)
     - [ ] Obfuscation modes

+## Why?

+Most public malware sources in the wild are nerf'd or poorly made.
+Laika is written in modern C, and strives to adhere to best practices while keeping a maintainable and readable code base.
+The reader is encouraged to compile a `MinSizeRel` build of Laika and open it up in their favorite disassembler.
+Take a look at how certain functions or subroutines look compared to its plaintext source.
+See if you can dump strings during runtime with a debugger, try to break Laika.
+Play both sides by breaking Laika, and improving it to make reversing and analysis harder.
+Most malware depend on the time that it takes to analyze a sample, this gives their malware time to do whatever before eventually being shutdown.
+Playing both sides will help give you insight into the methods and bitterness that is this cat and mouse game.

 ## Would this work in real world scenarios?

 My hope is that this becomes complete enough to be accurate to real RAT sources seen in the wild.
 However since Laika uses a binary protocol, the traffic the bot/CNC create would look very suspect and scream to sysadmins.
 This is why most RATs/botnets nowadays use an HTTP-based protocol, not only to 'blend in' with traffic, but it also scales well with large networks of bots where the CNC can be deployed across multiple servers and have a generic HTTP load balancer.